jdcloudcom/en/documentation/Storage-and-CDN/Object-Storage-Service/Operation-Guide/Manage-Bucket/Set-Custom-Domain-Name-2.md

 # Console: customized domain name
 After OSS Bucket uploads the object, the address of the object is available, including two parts: OSS domain name + object file name and the format is: <BucketName>. <Endpoint>.
 In addition to fewer code changes in migrating to OSS, it can also avoid cross-domain or security issues that may be involved in the business; it is recommended that you associate the customized domain name access to your own Bucket.
 After domain name is associated successfully, in order to use domain name to access OSS normally, it is necessary to add CNAME record pointing to the Internet domain name corresponding to the storage space.
  Description
-+ Each storage space can associate a maximum of 20 domain names.
+* The same domain can only be bound to a unique Bucket in the same region, and each Bucket can be bound to 20 domains at most.
-+ The domain name you associate must be filed in the Ministry of Industry and Information Technology; otherwise, domain access will be affected.
+* The domain name you associate must be filed in the Ministry of Industry and Information Technology; otherwise, domain access will be affected.

 Customized domain name is available as access address to the storage file in OSS after the customized domain name is associated successfully.
 For example, your storage space example is located in cn-north-1, the object file name is test.jpg, and the customized domain name associated is hello-world.com, then the object access address is:

-+ Before association: example.oss.cn-north-1.jcloudcs.com /test.jpg
+*  Before association: example.oss.cn-north-1.jcloudcs.com /test.jpg
-+ After successful association: hello-world.com/test.jpg
+*  After successful association: hello-world.com/test.jpg
   You can associate the customized domain name to the OSS Internet domain name through the console to realize the customized domain name access to the file under the storage space, or you can configure JD Cloud CDN to realize the acceleration function at the same time.
 Refer to [Internet domain name- endpoint ](../../API-Reference-S3-Compatible/Regions-And-Endpoints.md)

 ## Action steps for associating domain name